mikedodds/mikedodds.github.io/_publications/2008-09-07-from-hyperedge-replacement-to-separation-logic.md

 permalink: /publication/2008-09-07-from-hyperedge-replacement-to-separation-logic
 # excerpt: 'This paper is about the number 3.
 The number 4 is left for future work.'
 date: 2008-09-07
-venue: "International Conference on Graph Transformation (ICGT)"
+venue: "International Conference on Graph Transformation (ICGT) - Doctoral Symposium"
 paperurl: "https://mikedodds.github.io/files/publications/2008-09-07-from-hyperedge-replacement-to-separation-logic.pdf"
 # citation: 'Your Name, You.
 (2015). &quot;Paper Title Number 3.&quot; <i>Journal 1</i>.
 1(3).'
 ---